minnibb/tp/docs/UserGuide.md

 ### Finding contacts by name or phone number: `find`

-The `find` command allows you to search for people by either their name or phone number, and handles partial matches.
+There will be times when you need to quickly locate someone by name or phone number, the `find` command helps you do just that!

 **Format:**
 - For searching name: `find KEYWORD [MORE_KEYWORDS]` <br>